gaoliyao/Roto-scale-translation-Equivariant-CNN/README.md

 4. SESN (Scale-Equivariance Baseline)

 In file models/mnist_ses.py Line 11 - 54.
-We applied function in models/mnist_ses.py Line 296 - 311 to setup this SEVF model.
-There is no choice of basis for this model.
+We applied function in models/mnist_ses.py Line 226 - 241 to setup this SESN model.
+We use Hermite Gaussian with multi-scale basis (marked by C in models/impl/ses_basis.py) in this case.

 5. SDCF (Scale-Equivariance Baseline)

+In file models/mnist_ses.py Line 11 - 54.
+We applied function in models/mnist_ses.py Line 296 - 311 to setup this SESN model.
+We use SL basis (marked by G in models/impl/ses_basis.py) in this case.

 6. RST-CNN FB/SL (Ours)

+In file models/mnist_ses.py Line 11 - 54.
+We applied function in models/mnist_ses.py Line 296 - 311 to setup this SESN model.
+We use SL basis (marked by G in models/impl/ses_basis.py) in this case.

 7. RST-CNN Inter-rotation FB/SL (Ours)

 ### Basis implementations
 Basis A1: Hermite Gaussian one scale

-Basis C: Hermite Gaussian rotation and multi-scale Basis D1: Fourier Bessel one scale
+Basis C: Hermite Gaussian rotation and multi-scale

+Basis D1: Fourier Bessel one scale

 Basis E: Fourier Bessel rotation and multi-scale

 Basis G1: SL rotation and one-scale

 Basis G: SL rotation and multi-scale